clanfear/CSSS508/Lectures/Week4/CSSS508_week4_data_structures.md

 Generating Integer Vectors
 ====================================================================================
 incremental: true

-We can get a special case of numeric vectors using the `:` shortcut:
+Integer vectors are a special case of numeric vectors where all the values are whole numbers.

+We can produce them using the `:` shortcut:

 ```r
 n <- 12